Medical Services FAQs

-The exam is very much like exams that all children receive from their medical provider.
-The Pedi-SANE exam proceeds from head-to-toe carefully looking for signs of injuries on the child’s body.
-Extra attention is given to examination of the child’s genitalia in a manner that is not painful or invasive.
+The exam is very much like exams that all children receive from their primary care provider.
+The Pedi-SANE exam proceeds from head-to-toe, carefully looking for signs of injuries on the child’s body.
+Extra attention is given to examine the child’s genitalia in a manner that is not painful or invasive.
 A MedScope (video-documentation system) is used to externally light and magnify the child’s genitalia, and allows for digital images of the exam to be obtained and stored.
 If sexual abuse occurred within a 72-hour period, forensic evidence collection using the MA PEDI Kit may also be completed.

 Are children sedated for Pediatric SANE exams?

 No, children are never sedated because these examinations are non-invasive.
 An exam done by a Pedi-SANE is not painful or traumatic.
-In the rare occasion that the child is not able to complete with an exam, the exam is usually rescheduled for a later time.
-Most children find the examinations reassuring and positive experiences.
+In the rare occasion that the child is not able to complete an exam, the exam is usually rescheduled for a later time.
+Most children find the examination a reassuring and positive experience.